cdelzotti/LINFO2142-project-2021/artifacts/README.md

 2. We provide some scripts to use tstat, use them at your convenance
     - **startTstat.sh** : Starts a Tstat monitoring.
 If you're using Tstat on a device using multiple network interfaces, you can specify which interface to monitor after the *-i* flag in `startTstat.sh`
     - **runDraw.sh** : Draw some predefined graphs from the monitoring outputs (Round Robin Databases)
     - **runReport.sh** : Compress every graph in the `graphs/` folder and send them by email along with a copy of every RRD.
-To use this script, you must specify a Gmail address to use (Be aware that using a Gmail address from a script requires you to disable almost every security available at Google, we recommend using this script with an address dedicated to that purpose)
+To use this script, you must specify a Gmail address to use (Be aware that using a Gmail address from a script requires you to enable specific settings on your Google account: https://support.google.com/accounts/answer/6010255?hl=en.
+It is advised to use a specific email for security.)

 If you want to perform advance monitoring using Tstat and Round Robin Databases, see RRDTool documentation : https://oss.oetiker.ch/rrdtool/doc/rrdgraph.en.html